largecats/blog/_posts/2021-06-10-stream-processing-101.md

 ## Stream Processing Frameworks

-That Structured Streaming is based on micro-batch and Flink is based on real streaming underlies many differences in their implementations of window, trigger, watermark, etc. In general, Flink offers more flexibility when it comes to customizations, which would be helpful for implementing complicated streaming logic.
+That Structured Streaming is based on micro-batch and Flink is based on real streaming underlies many differences in their implementations of window, trigger, watermark, etc.

 |  | Structured Streaming | Flink |
 |-|-|-|